domichel/proaudio-gentoo/README.md

-P.S.: It is a personnal overlay, GenCool, where I maintain a special version of the guitarix ebuild that install dk-builder, a tool that will be best used with some knowledge into electronics, and its main purpose is the development of guitarix and LV2 plugins.
+P.S.: It is a personnal overlay, GenCool, where I maintain a special version of the guitarix ebuild that install dk-builder, a tool that will be best used with some knowledge into electronics.
+Its main purpose is the development of guitarix and LV2 plugins.
 See https://github.com/domichel/GenCool.git